 This rule set does not specifically impact or target rural areas.

 A. Describe the types of public or private interests in rural areas that will be affected by the rules.

-No anticipated impact on public or private interests in rural areas.
+There is no anticipated impact on public or private interests in rural areas.